This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If a baby suffers brain damage from a fracture, he may live with a disability for the rest of his life.

-Brain damage at birth can cause developmental delays, cognitive impairments, seizure disorders, behavioral disorders, and even paralysis.
 The consequences of brain damage from a skull fracture may require lifelong care, treatment, and interventions.

-Negligence and an Infant Skull Fracture Lawsuit
+Why Should Parents File an Infant Skull Fracture Lawsuit?

 A medical error that causes a skull fracture can have lasting implications for a child and the family.
 There is the loss of a healthy life, the possibility that a parent will have to stay home from work, the costs of treatment and care, and emotional and physical pain and suffering.